is4tomj/posts-n-notes/fedora/README.md

 ```

 Update fedora's default editor to be emacs in window-less terminal mode by adding `export EDITOR="/usr/bin/emacs -nw"` to .bashrc.

+See the following to add new packages to emacs: [http://ergoemacs.org/emacs/emacs_package_system.html](http://ergoemacs.org/emacs/emacs_package_system.html)

 ## Setup TLP